-Hanycz previously served in a Presidential role at Brescia University College in London, Ontario, Canada.
-During her seven-year tenure at Brescia, a Catholic women’s college, Hanycz implemented a bold strategic plan that raised the college’s national profile, increased enrollment significantly, improved retention rates for talented students, faculty, and staff, doubled on-campus residence space, and developed innovative academic programs.
-At Brescia, Dr. Hanycz also launched a rebranding initiative to capitalize on Brescia’s identity as Canada’s only women’s college and to place an emphasis on women’s leadership.
-As part of the Brescia Bold—Choose to Lead initiative, Brescia developed an academic program on leadership, instituted a public speaking contest for female high school seniors across Canada, and expanded its Girls LEAD leadership development camps to international locations in the Caribbean and Hong Kong.
+Hanycz previously served in a Presidential role as Principal of Brescia University College in London, Ontario, Canada.
+During her seven-year tenure at Brescia, a Catholic women’s college, she implemented groundbreaking strategic plans that helped to raise the college’s national profile, increase enrollment, and develop innovative academic programs, among others.
+At Brescia, Hanycz also launched a rebranding initiative to capitalize on Brescia’s identity as Canada’s only women’s college and to place an emphasis on women’s leadership.

 Hanycz is a past chair of the Association of Catholic Colleges and Universities of Canada and has served as Vice Chair of the Board of the London Health Sciences Centre and as a director of St. Joseph’s Health Care in London, Ontario.
 She also served as a government appointee on the Public Accountants’ Council of Ontario, among various other community roles.